Ravanger101/Valensce/README.md

 <details><summary>⯈ ⯈</summary>Well done - You've found a secret message: Please follow me!
 Even Prado's suggesting you to do so! <pre>There he is!</pre><img src="Pra-head Remake.JPG"> <details><summary>🐕</summary>OMG YOU'VE FOUND AN ULTRA-PRIVATE MESSAGE!
 Let me show you this hilarious repo => Click <a href="https://github.com/Valensce/Prados-Aquarium">here</a></details></details><hr>

 - [ ] I've read about your dogs somewhere before and they're ♡♡♡!
-- [ ] I would like to see more about your dogs in a public repo
+- [ ] I would love to see more about your dogs in a public repo
 - [ ] Please follow <a href="https://github.com/Valensce">meh</a> 😎
 </div>